Ch. Uniquecottage Gold Skye (Charlie)

 Note: The AKC Standard indicates height for males is 10 inches and females 9½ inches.

-Weight: Ideal weight is 6-7.5 kgs (14-16 lbs)
+Weight: Ideal weight is 6-7.5 kgs (14-16 lbs).

 Note: The AKC Standard indicates weight for males at 14 lbs and females 13 lbs.

-Breed Profile:
+Breed Profile

-Today, the Cairn is a happy, outgoing, independent, sturdy little dog who thrives on human companionship.
+The Cairn is a happy, outgoing, independent, sturdy little dog who thrives on human companionship.
 He is very active, inquisitvie and energetic.
-Confident and fearless, he has been described as a "big dog trapped in a small dog's body."
+Confident and fearless, he has been described as a “big dog trapped in a small dog’s body.”
 Extremely protective of his home and family, the Cairn makes an excellent watch dog who will always alert his family to approaching strangers.

 The Cairn was originally bred to hunt fox, badger, otter and other vermin.
 He is a hardy little dog with a typical terrier temperament.
 Very intelligent, trainable and long-lived, the Cairn generally remains playful and active well into his senior years.
 He enjoys all types of dog sports, including agility and flyball.